Carm01/Video_Downloader/README.md

 I have decided to open up this project to the public.
 This little app was more a lesson in development.
 You will FFMPEG to make this project work properly, which you can get here: https://ffmpeg.org/download.html Currently, all files in the zip need to be downloaded and placed in a folder here: "C:\ProgramData\Media Tools\" Also the youtube-dl.exe needs to be placed in the folder there too as well.

+This app has the ability to take long fileNames and condense them to a unique one, thus preventing videos from not downloading.
+It removes unicode characters from file names as well.
+There are some sites that try to present 1 fideo as multiple videos of the same thing.
+In that case it uses the first name as all videos are exactly the same.

+There is a feature that I have not currently developed which is for multiple links, that will eventually be worked on; but feel free to contribute.